SwanVods/recipe-api/README.md

     php artisan test
     ```
 ## Conclusion
-This is a simple and easy-to-use CRUD application for managing receipts and their ingredients.
-It provides all the basic functionality you need to store, edit, and delete your receipts and ingredients.
+This is a simple and easy-to-use CRUD application for managing recipes and their ingredients.
+It provides all the basic functionality you need to store, edit, and delete your recipes and ingredients.
 Feel free to customize and extend it to fit your needs.